 rickwilber@tampabay.rr.com

-Rick Wilber is a visiting assistant professor in the low-residency MA/MFA genre-fiction program at Western Colorado University in Gunnison, CO., and is co-founder and co-judge with Asimov’s Science Fiction magazine editor Sheila Williams of the Dell Magazines Award for Undergraduate Excellence in Science Fiction and Fantasy Writing, presented annually at the Conference on the Fantastic.
-Rick has published a memoir, several collections, several college textbooks on writing and the mass media, and some fifty short stories in magazines and anthologies, including the Sidewise Award-winning story, “Something Real,” in Asimov’s.
-He is the editor of several anthologies, including “Future Media” for Tachyon Publishing and the recent “Making History: Classic Alternate History Stories,” for New Word City.
-His most recent novel, Alien Morning, (Tor, 2016) was a finalist for the John W. Campbell Award for Best Science Fiction Novel of 2016.
-The sequel, Alien Day: Notes from Holmanville, will be out in 2020.
+Rick Wilber is a visiting assistant professor in the low-residency MA/MFA Graduate Program in Creative Writing at Western Colorado University in Gunnison, CO., where he teaches in the genre fiction concentration.
+He is co-founder and co-judge with Asimov’s Science Fiction magazine editor Sheila Williams of the Dell Magazines Award for Undergraduate Excellence in Science Fiction and Fantasy Writing, presented annually at awards banquet at ICFA.
+Rick has published several short-story collections, several college textbooks on writing and the mass media, and some seventy short stories in magazines and anthologies, including the Sidewise Award-winning story, “Something Real,” and both the Asimov’s Readers’ Award and the Canopus Award for Interstellar fiction for the novelette, “The Hind,” (co-authored with Kevin J. Anderson, also published in Asimov’s.
+He is the editor of several anthologies, including “Future Media” for Tachyon Publishing and “Making History: Classic Alternate History Stories,” for New Word City.
+His novel, Alien Morning (Tor, 2016), was a finalist for the John W. Campbell Award for Best Science Fiction Novel of 2016.

 Book Room Liaison